Back to Health News & Stories

 • Uterine artery embolization: An interventional radiologist performs uterine artery embolization.
 The doctor threads a thin tube through a blood vessel to the fibroid.
 Small particles are injected to block blood flow, causing the fibroid to shrink.

-• Myomectomy (surgery to remove fibroids): Myomectomy is a surgery used to remove fibroids.
+• Myomectomy (surgery to remove fibroids): Myomectomy is used to remove fibroids.
 Depending on the location and size of the fibroids, this surgery can be performed vaginally, laparoscopically (through small incisions), robotically, or through an abdominal incision.

 • Hysterectomy: Hysterectomy, the surgical removal of the uterus, ends fibroid symptoms and guarantees they won’t return.
 Most hysterectomies are performed using minimally invasive or robotic surgical techniques.